-Displaying items by tag: Grand Rapids Art Museum
+Displaying items tagged: Grand Rapids Art Museum

 GRAND RAPIDS — The Urban Institute for Contemporary Arts plans to relocate and sell its building at 2 Fulton St. SW after financially struggling to maintain the facility over the last few months during the COVID-19 pandemic and state shutdown.